11M

 One major bummer is that you can’t currently use the Wealthsimple Cash card with the joint Cash account.
 If they add this feature in the future, I would consider shifting some of our joint accounts to Wealthsimple.

-The KOHO Joint account’s main selling feature is its generous 5% interest rate on your entire balance.
+The KOHO Joint account’s main selling feature is its generous 2.5% to 4% interest on both your spending and savings account, depending on the plan you choose.
 Unlike EQ and Wealthsimple, unlocking the highest rate isn’t dependent on direct deposits.

 KOHO encourages direct deposits differently.
-Even on the lowest tier account, you’re paying $4 monthly.
-This cost is reduced to zero if you set up a recurring direct deposit or add $1,000 to your account per month.
+Even on the lowest tier account, you’re paying $4 per month - $0 when you set up a recurring Direct Deposit or deposit $1,000 each month.

 As a digital-first institution, KOHO offers some cool features.
 You can set up notifications if your co-owner spends on this account — great for parents wanting to monitor their kids' transactions.
 You can also create customized spending and savings plans.